-By removing the rear access panel the three phase input power is connected to the three line terminals on the input contactor, and the earth grounding lead to the grounding terminal on the input box floor marked with the symbol ().
+By removing the rear access panel the three phase input power is connected to the three line terminals on the input contactor, and the earth grounding lead to the grounding terminal on the input box floor marked with the symbol.
 Install and reconnect panel for the proper input voltage per the diagram pasted inside the access panel cover.
-See Technical Data on A-1.